Discover Melbourne Gardens

 The Ian Potter Foundation Children's Garden

-It will be open Wed-Sun (daily during school holidays) and between 10am until Gardens closure.
+This tourism award-winning Children's Garden is open Wed-Sun and between 10am until Gardens closure.

 The Ian Potter Foundation Children's Garden, located at Melbourne Gardens, is a magical place for children to discover the world of plants.
 It is a tourism award-winning Children's Garden full of interesting and interactive places to play and explore.